NorbiPeti/MonsterLyricsButton/README.md

 # MonsterLyricsButton
-This userscript adds a button to Monstercat videos that searches for lyrics
+This userscript adds a button to Monstercat videos that searches for lyrics on the MonsterLyrics channel.

 ## Installation
 * Install an userscript manager like Tampermonkey on Chrome or Greasemonkey on Firefox if you haven't already